seankmartin/PythonTemplate/README.md

 # README Template Below

 # Project Name
-Short Description
+Give a succinct description of the project.

 ## Installation
-How to install stable version and dev version.
+Describe how to install stable version and dev version.

 ## Dependencies
-What does installation require?
+List what installation requires.

 ## Documentation
-Where can further documentation be found?
+Link to where can further documentation be found.

 ## Contributing
-Is there a guide for contributing?
+Show the guide for contributing.

 ## Licensing
-What License is this project provided under?
+What License the project is provided under.